Louisville Bankruptcy Attorney

 Mortgage foreclosures in Louisville Kentucky

-When a commissioner holds a sale, he is allowed to collect his costs and charge attorney fees.
+When a county master commissioner holds a sale, he is allowed to collect his costs and charge attorney fees.
 This is only reasonable.
-Most commissioners work overtime to make sure the homeowner is allowed every opportunity to save his home.
+Most Circuit Court Commissioners work overtime to make sure the homeowner is allowed every opportunity to save his home.
 But the homeowner has a responsibility to make sure he is not overcharged by the lenders.
 If you have a pending Kentucky Commissioner foreclosure sale make sure the lender does not overcharge you.

-Kentucky Commissioner Foreclosure Sales Costs, Fees, Refunds, Deposits, and Redemptions
+Kentucky Master Commissioner Foreclosure Sales Costs, Fees, Refunds, Deposits, and Redemptions

-The Commissioner’s fees are set at 3% of the value of the home.
-In Louisville, the Commissioner earns 3% of the appraised value of the home.
+The Circuit Court Commissioner’s fees are set at 3% of the value of the home.
+Master commissioner sales in Kentucky follow specific procedures and regulations to ensure fairness and transparency.
+In Louisville, the Circuit court Commissioner earns 3% of the appraised value of the home.
 If the sale is withdrawn, he still collects a fee.
 But his fees for a withdrawn sale are normally limited to $2,500.00 plus his actual costs.

 If a sale is withdrawn the commissioner will still collect his costs.
 The Commissioner’s costs will include: